 Overdose Reversal - Naloxone

-- Free Naloxone kits and prescriptions are available at the health department.
+- Free Naloxone kits and prescriptions are available at the both clinics.

 - Naloxone can be effective in reversing an opioid overdose, like prescription pain killers (oxycodone, methadone) and heroin.

-- Naloxone kids contain an instruction card, 2 vials of naloxone hydrochloride (0.4 mg/mL), gloves, alcohol swabs, syringes, and a CPR mask.
+- Naloxone kits contain an instruction card, 2 vials of naloxone hydrochloride (0.4 mg/mL), gloves, alcohol swabs, syringes, and a CPR mask.

 - If your kit expires or you need a new one, call (919) 245-2400.

-- Clean syringes are available at both our Chapel Hill and Hillsborough clinic locations.
+- Free clean syringes are available at both our Chapel Hill and Hillsborough clinic locations.